Get

 Not only are English Bulldogs pretty laidback, but they also have to take it easy on the exercise for health reasons.
 They are a medium-sized dog breed—technically.
 However, they are very stout and thick, so they will likely weigh more than you expect.
 Their distinctive squished nose has made them a popular breed, but it is also the source of many health problems.
 This is likely one of the least healthy breeds out there.

 While this breed is one of the laziest, this is largely because they are also one of the unhealthiest.
 It’s hard to run around for long when you can’t breathe properly.
 If you adopt one, plan on spending quite a bit on healthcare.
 While they don’t require daily brushing, their face needs to be cleaned daily to avoid infections.
-Their tails can get infected easily, so it is best to clean them daily, too.
+Their tails can get infected easily, so it is best to clean them regularly, too.

 2. Basset Hound